william-levine/COM3524-team-14/README.md

 This repository contains the source code and documentation for the system tools developed for the COM3524 course.

-This repository contains the source code and documentation for the system tools developed for the COM 3524 course.
-These tools are designed for educational purposes to demonstrate key system-level concepts.

 ## Features

 - Cross-platform support (Linux, macOS, Windows)